“You really can use the Bible as your primary textbook — even for grammar!”

 Finally, learning English grammar helps us to learn foreign language structure.
 We believe that YHWH was the creator of languages at Babel (Genesis 11:1-9).
 Scripture says that we are to “go therefore and make disciples of all nations… teaching them to observe all” that YHWH has commanded (Matthew 28:19-20).
 How can our children make disciples of the nations if they cannot quickly learn their languages?
 A firm grasp of our own language will help with this goal.

-We recommend beginning to teach grammar, with diagramming and logic, around the 5th grade.
 After a strong unit teaching basic grammar principles, we provide daily review sentences taken from Scripture so that your students won’t forget what they have learned.
 Because of our unique method, you can teach grammar to all your 5th-12th grade students at one time.
+For students using our Word Power series for grades K-8th, we recommend Foundations of Grammar for 9th grade.

 Our grammar curriculum is intended for grades 5-12.
-It is excellent for first-time grammar students, as well as those who need an occasional refresher.
+It is excellent high school.

 - Prepositions and prepositional phrases